Battery degradation in Perth: what the 10-year warranty actually guarantees

 - 10-year product warranty

-What triggers a valid warranty claim: If your battery's measured usable capacity falls below the guaranteed end-of-warranty capacity before the warranty period has expired, you have a valid warranty claim for repair or replacement.
+What triggers a valid warranty claim: Your battery's measured usable capacity falls below the guaranteed retention floor before the warranty period expires.
+That's it.
+Repair or replacement.

 What doesn't trigger a warranty claim: